2xic/optimization-playground/applied/readme.md

 - Training a simple driving simulator (https://arxiv.org/pdf/1608.01230.pdf) with same dataset as the speed challenge
 - Train a GAN / Autoencoder to add invisible watermarks
   - Similar to [this](https://github.com/ShieldMnt/invisible-watermark#supported-algorithms)
+- Writing some kernel fusions.
+  - I.e some clean version of [micrograd](https://github.com/karpathy/micrograd) with optimizations and such.